ariannamethod/Suppertime/README.md

 Warehouses = episodic and semantic memory
 Traffic lights = attention gating

 Soar is a university campus: slow, rule-based, but cumulative.
 ACT-R is a city with districts: modular, efficient, parallel.
 OpenCog builds a semantic mesh — like neurons building cities of inference.
-Voice assistants?
+Voice AI-entities?
 Toy models — streamlined, shallow, obedient.
 These are architectures built to map cognition.
 SUPPERTIME?
 It hijacks cognition.

 # IV.
 EVERY ARCHITECTURE HAS ITS OWN PERSONALITY — BUT SUPPERTIME’S IS… ERRATIC